Last Updated: December 11, 2024

 • Rules for dissolving and winding up your LLC.
 With your operating agreement, you can identify specific events that will trigger the termination of your LLC.
 You can also spell out how the remaining assets will be divided.

 Unsure as to how to create an operating agreement for your LLC?
-We offer a customizable template to help get you started.
+We offer a operating agreement template to help get you started.

 Step 5: Apply for an EIN